ben-n93/SQL-tips-and-tricks/README.md

 ;
 ```

-### Avoid ambiguity when renaming calculated fields
+### Avoid ambiguity when naming calculated fields

-When creating a calculated field, you might be tempted to rename it to an existing column, but this can lead to unexpected behaviour, such as a
+When creating a calculated field, you might be tempted to name it the same as an existing column, but this can lead to unexpected behaviour, such as a
 window function operating on the wrong field.

 ```SQL